 Some small steps towards change

 When you have answered all these questions have a good hard look at how your answers compare.
 Can you see what areas worry your partner, where they may feel insecure, or taken for granted?
 A good place to start might be thinking about how to discuss changing some of these issues – then you can move on to talking about the issues themselves.

 If you have identified that money worries or spending habits are a cause of tension take a look at some of the advice on money arguments on the CoupleConnection.

 How about answers around work issues?
 If you find most rows happens at the end of a working day perhaps you can support each other more with work stress?

 Household chores: Are you pulling your weight?
 Honestly?
 Could it be time for a shakeup?

 Are you surprised by some of the answers about sex and attraction?
 Our articles on sex and intimacy could help you think more about how to address this.

 Is Facebook or the iPhone the third party in your relationship?
-How about switching them off every off every so often?
+How about switching them off every so often?

-And what have you learnt about what’s good in your relationship?
+And what have you learned about what’s good in your relationship?
 How can you find ways to do more of this?